Presidential system

 A presidential, strong-president, or single-executive system (sometimes also congressional system) is a form of government in which a head of government (usually titled "president") heads an executive branch that derives its authority and legitimacy from a source that is separate from the legislative branch.
 The system was popularized by its inclusion in the Constitution of the United States.

 This head of government is often also the head of state.
-In a presidential system, the head of government is directly or indirectly elected by a group of citizens and is not responsible to the legislature, and the legislature cannot dismiss the president except in extraordinary cases.
-A presidential system contrasts with a parliamentary system, where the head of government (usually called a prime minister) derives their power from the confidence of an elected legislature, which can dismiss the prime minister with a simple majority.
+In a presidential system, the head of government is directly or indirectly elected by a group of citizens and is not responsible to the legislature, and the legislature cannot dismiss the president during their term in office except in extraordinary cases.
+A presidential system contrasts with a parliamentary system, where the head of government (usually called a prime minister) derives their power from the confidence of an elected legislature, which can dismiss the prime minister with an ordinary majority.
+However, dictators or leaders of one-party states, whether popularly elected or not, often carry the title of president.

-Not all presidential systems use the title of president.
-Likewise, the title is sometimes used by other systems.
-It originated from a time when such a person personally presided over the governing body, as with the president of the Continental Congress in the early United States, before the executive function being split into a separate branch of government.
-Presidents may also use it in semi-presidential systems.
-Heads of state of parliamentary republics, largely ceremonial in most cases, are called presidents.
-Dictators or leaders of one-party states, whether popularly elected or not, are also often called presidents.

-The presidential system is the most common form of government in the Americas and is also frequently found in Sub-Saharan Africa (along with semi-presidential hybrid systems).
-By contrast, there are very few presidential republics in Europe (with Cyprus and Turkey being the only examples).
-In Asia, the system is used by South Korea, Syria, the Philippines, and Indonesia.